 126 Tip Table Service staff

 A recommended amount is added to your bill.
-For groups of 6 or more the tip is compulsory.
+For groups of 6 or more, the tip is compulsory.
 However, you should tip all wait staff.
+Visit our guide to Tipping at Walt Disney World.

 127 You don’t tip at counter service locations